 Professor Nathaniel Durojaye (N.D) Oyerinde was among the founders of Ogbomoso Grammar School and Ogbomoso Girls High School.
 For many years he was the chairman Board of Governors for Ogbomoso Grammar School, similarly, he was the founder and First President of Ogbomoso Progressive Union (OPU) in 1912.

 It was also Professor (Chief) N.D.
-Oyerinde who wrote and submitted a memorandum on “Economic Development of Ogbomoso in 1948”.
+Oyerinde, the first Nigerian Professor wrote and submitted a memorandum on “Economic Development of Ogbomoso in 1948”.
 Professor N.D Oyerinde’s Economic thesis was based on the premise that since Ogbomoso is largely cocoa, rubber, and mahogany which could advance the fortunes of his teeming population.